mattermost/docs/source/boards/get-started-with-boards.rst

 To find a board, open Boards and select the drop-down menu in the sidebar.
 Each board is linked to the channel it was created in.
 This includes direct messages and group messages.

+To learn more about boards and templates, visit XXX.

 Create a card
 -------------

 Cards are like sticky notes.
 You can arrange them in various ways, using different views.
 You can also give them mutiple areas of information called properties.
 Adding and using properties makes it easier to organize and find cards, using filters based on card properties.

 Once you've chosen a board template, you'll find pre-populated cards.
 You can use and edit those, or create new ones.
 Use the Description field to add details, and you can use Markdown to add formatting.
 You can add comments to a card in the Comments section.

 Select an existing card to open it or create a new card.